Raslila: Legend

 The rasalila takes place one night when the gopis of Vrindavana, upon hearing the sound of Krishna's flute, sneak away from their households and families to the forest to dance with Krishna throughout the night, which Krishna supernaturally stretches to the length of one kalpa, a Hindu unit of time lasting approximately 4.32 billion years.
-In the Krishna Bhakti traditions, the rasa-lila is considered to be one most beautiful depiction of soulful love.
+In the Krishna Bhakti traditions, the rasalila is considered to be one most beautiful depiction of soulful love.
 In these traditions, romantic love between human beings in the material world is seen as a reflection of the soul's original, ecstatic spiritual love of Krishna, in his spiritual world, Goloka.